tikv/deep-dive-tikv/src/distributed-transaction/percolator.md

 * If the primary lock disappeared but there's a record `data @ T0.start_ts` in `write` column, it means that `T0` has been successfully committed.
 Then the row `R1`'s stale lock can also be committed.
 Usually we call this `rolling forward`.
 After that, the new transaction `T1` can continue.
 * If the primary lock disappeared with nothing left, it means the transaction has been rolled back.
 Then the row `R1`'s stale lock should also be rolled back.
 Then `T1` can continue.
 * If the primary lock exists but it's too old (we can set a TTL to the lock), we can believe that the transaction crashed before committing or rolling back.
 We can rollback it and continue `T1`.
-* Other wise, we consider transaction `T0` is still running.
+* Otherwise, we consider transaction `T0` is still running.
 Then `T1` can rollback it self, or another choice, try to wait for a while to see whether `T0` will be committed before `T1.start_ts`.

 ## Percolator in TiKV